dbt-labs/docs.getdbt.com/website/docs/faqs/runs/failed-prod-run.md

 ---
 title: What happens if one of my runs fails?
-Description: “Set up notifications to debug failed runs”
+Description: "Set up notifications to debug failed runs"
-sidebar_label: ‘notifications to debug failed runs’
+sidebar_label: 'notifications to debug failed runs'
 id: failed-prod-run

 ---